odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

-Hopefully with previous works on Semantic-\*, developers can directly publish a prototype system quickly without modifying a line of code, of course, with some extensive work for an overhaul.
+Hopefully with previous works on Semantic-\*, developers can directly publish a prototype system quickly without modifying a line of code, of course, with some extensive work for an overhaul of the framework.

 The backend developing process at the first step now is:
 ________________________________________________________